 Risks of the endoscopic mucosal resection include:

 - Bleeding.
-Bleeding, the most common complication, can often be detected and corrected during the procedure.
+This most common complication often can be detected and corrected during the procedure.

 - Puncture (perforation).
-There is a slight risk of a puncture through the wall of the digestive tract.
-The risk of perforation may depend on the size and location of the lesion that's removed.
+There is a slight risk of a puncture through the wall of the digestive tract, depending on the size and location of the lesion that's removed.

 - Narrowing of the esophagus.
-For people who have endoscopic mucosal resection of the esophagus, there is some risk of narrowing of the esophagus (esophageal stricture), particularly if a lesion encircles the circumference or nearly the entire circumference of the esophagus.
-Removing the lesion can lead to scarring that narrows the esophagus, a condition that may lead to difficulty swallowing and require further treatment.
+Removing a lesion that encircles the esophagus carries some risk of scarring that narrows the esophagus, a condition that may lead to difficulty swallowing and require further treatment.

-Call your doctor or get emergency care if you experience any of the following signs or symptoms after undergoing endoscopic mucosal resection:
+Call your doctor or get emergency care if you develop any of the following signs or symptoms after undergoing endoscopic mucosal resection:

 - Black stool

 - Shortness of breath